oskosk/Pomel4Live/README.md

 The controller consists of a few faders, buttons and knobs mainly.
 Specifically:

-* 4 Faders
+* 4 Faders - Each to be associated with one of the first 4 channels.
-* 2 main knobs (meant to control something on which the other buttons will depend as FX return levels)
+* 2 main knobs - Each to be associated with the Return Level of the first two Effects.
-* 8 child knobs (meant to control two things by channel )
+* 8 child knobs (meant to control the Send Level of each of the 4 channels two each of the two Effects).
-* 8 Buttons (meant to control two things by channel)
+* 8 Buttons (meant to mute or solo each of the 4 channels)
 * A distance sensor.
-Not specifically used by her.
+Not specifically used.
-* Distance Sensor toggle.
+* A Distance Sensor toggle button.
 Enables or disables the distance sensor.

-#### Specific purpose
+#### Specific purpose of the controls

-The basic idea was that the two Main knobs (**Knob a** and **Knob b**) were going to handle the Return Level of just two Effect (FXs).
+The basic idea was that the two Main knobs (**Knob a** and **Knob b**) were going to handle the Return Level of the first two Effect (FXs).
 The 4 faders would handle the levels of the first 4 channels.
 The two buttons before each fader would mute or solo the channel.
 And the knobs labeled a1, b1, a[x], b[x] would handle the Send level of the channel to Effect a and Effect b.

 The *Distance Sensor* in the controller was more a Proof of Concept of the variety of interactions that can be mapped to a MIDI interface, than anything else.
 So it never had a definitive purpose associated.
 The button to the left of the **Distance Sensor** is meant to toggle the Sensor on or off.

-#### Specific purpos in Reason
+#### Specific purpose in Reason

 | Control | Reason function | Reason device |
 |:---:|:---:|:---:|